SurajitDaz/ComputerVision_DeepLearning/Image_Describer_Using_Encoder_Decoder/ReadMe.md

 In the next video, let's understand the whole process again and see how the evaluation process is different from training.

+### Greedy search vs Beam search:
+Greedy search - This method calculates the probability of the words according to their occurrence in the English vocabulary.
+It takes the sample of the words, finds the probability of each of the words, and then outputs the word with the highest probability.
+This makes the computational speed of the model fast, but the accuracy might not be up to the mark.
+ Beam Search - The alternative for greedy search is beam search.
+In beam search, the model finds the k most likely words instead of selecting a single word and these k words are passed on to the next timestamp.
+It works on the breadth-first search algorithm.

+ BLEU Score is used as the evaluation metric for the predicted word.
+It determines the "difference" between the predicted sentence from the human-created sentence.

+We use the BLEU measure to evaluate the result of the test set generated captions.
+The BLEU is simply taking the fraction of n-grams in the predicted sentence that appears in the ground-truth.
+BLEU is a well-acknowledged metric to measure the similarity of one hypothesis sentence to multiple reference sentences.
+Given a single hypothesis sentence and multiple reference sentences, it returns a value between 0 and 1.
+The metric close to 1 means that the two are very similar.